Skip to Content

 In the land of the midnight sun and lightless winter, Norwegians pride themselves on creating infrastructure in this arctic terrain.

-Narvik Winter Festival hosts over 200 music, culture, art, theater, and dance programs for 50,000 annual visitors.
-So pack your warmest flannel shirts, black clothes, and hats while children wear whimsical costumes.
+Narvik Winter Festival hosts over 200 music, culture, art, theatre, and dance programs for 50,000 annual visitors.
+So pack your warmest flannel shirts, black clothes, and hats and enjoy the kiddies running around in their whimsical costumes.

 4. Food and Fun Festival, Iceland